G-Core/gcore-videoplayer-js/packages/player/docs/api/player.qualitylevel.md

 </td><td>

 Zero-based index of the quality level.
+Quality levels go from low to high

 </td></tr>